Apprenticeship in Botanical Horticulture

 - attend the monthly identification tests

 Successful participants will be awarded an Apprenticeship Certificate and a Transcript of Practical Training.
 This is a bespoke programme managed by the Royal Botanic Gardens, Kew.

 Kew welcomes international applicants, as we firmly believe in this ethos.
 However Kew is unable to sponsor applicants to work in the United Kingdom for the Kew Apprenticeship.
 It is the applicant's responsibility to ensure eligibility to work in the United Kingdom for the duration of the appointment; see United Kingdom Border Agency for the latest regulations.

 All successful applicants called to interview will be required to provide documentary evidence of their right to work in the United Kingdom at interview.
-The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Certificate Level 2 which is accredited.
+The practical training is a non-accredited qualification backed by the Royal Botanic Gardens, Kew, with the RHS Diploma Level 2 which is accredited.
 Four employed apprentices are recruited per year, making up 12 in total.

-This is a three-year fixed term appointment (employment).
+This is a two-year fixed term appointment (employment).
 Apprentices receive 30 days leave in addition to day release to attend college.

 We will only contact those candidates selected for interview.
 Therefore, if you have not heard from us within three weeks of the closing date, you should presume that you will not be called for interview.